Hundreds of billions of emails are sent out every day around the world. Email is today, by far the number one method of business communication.

 The fastest route to getting your messages marked as spam is to send out emails with reckless abandon without taking the time to think about whether your recipients will actually be interested in what you have to say.

 2. Use a Professional Sender Name

-If your EDM has sender name as [email protected], there’s a strong likelihood that the emails will be blocked by spam filters.
+If your EDM has the sender name as [email protected], there’s a strong likelihood that the emails will be blocked by spam filters.
 Even if that doesn’t happen, such a sender name doesn’t inspire confidence in your prospects that they are indeed dealing with a credible business.

 For better response rates, use your business name as the sender name.
 It’s a statement of transparency and builds customer trust.